constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

   defined dynamically without modifying the service file.
 It is of course also possible to hard code the constellation group and remove that line.
 - `ExecStart` is then the command to be executed when the service is started.
-  It should point to your satellite within your python virtual environment.
+  It should point to the satellite within the python virtual environment.
 The constellation group is read from the environment and the satellite name from the `%i` service template parameter.

-To run the satellite as system service, write the file to `/etc/systemd/system/`.
+To run the satellite as system service, the file has to be written to `/etc/systemd/system/`.
-To use it as a user service, write it to `~/.local/share/systemd/user/`.
+To use it as a user service, it has to be written to `~/.local/share/systemd/user/`.
-When used as a user service, remove the `User=USERNAME` line, it will be started as the user that created the service.
+When used as a user service, the `User=USERNAME` line should be removed, it will be started as the user that created the service.

 ## Using the service

-If you have just written the service file, you might have to first reload the systemd unit list:
+If the service file was just written, it is necessary to first reload the systemd unit list:

 ```sh
 systemctl daemon-reload